 When we next see Dan in Doctor Who Flux, he’s volunteering at one of the city’s food banks and refuses to take any food for himself, despite going through hard times.
 He returns home to an empty kitchen, but this turns out to be the least of his worries.
 The vicious Karvanista bursts into his house and kidnaps him, leaving a trap for anyone who might come to investigate.
 It is the Doctor who falls into this trap, and Dan’s house ends up being reduced to the size of a Lego model.

 The Doctor escapes, though, and she and Yaz come to Dan’s aid on Karvanista’s spaceship.
 Dan later escapes with the Doctor in the TARDIS, and officially becomes one of the new companions.

-At the time of writing, we don’t know much about Claire’s role in Doctor Who Flux.
+When Doctor Who Flux begins, we don’t know much about Claire’s character.
 When she first meets the Doctor and Yaz, she seems to know who they are, and it’s clear that she is someone from their future.
 Unfortunately, before we can find out more about Claire, she is captured by a lone Weeping Angel and zapped back in time.